kkinnear/zprint/doc/reference.md

 have nice locals.

-For functions where this looks great, you can always turn it on just for that function (if you are using lein-zprint), like so:
+For functions where this looks great, you can always turn it on just for that function (if you are using lein-zprint or any of the released pre-built binaries), like so:

 ```
 ;!zprint {:format :next {:style :justified}}